noougatine/Owkin-Internship-Application/README.md

 - The differents optimized Cox fitter I read or found about online, and more effective features selections.
 I used Pearson correlation coefficients but could have probably used other criterion.

-- Using other survival time prediction model : from the few papers and articles I read about survival time prediction, Cox model appeared to be the best "estimator" when it comes to censored data, yet I could have tested other model (there actually were some in the ```lifeline``` package).
+- Using other survival time prediction model : from the few papers and articles I read about survival time prediction, Cox model appeared to be the best "estimator" when it comes to censored data (which is why I decided to stick with it), yet I could have tested other model (there actually were some in the ```lifeline``` package).